kelu124/echomods/_posts/2017-08-05-Moving-forward-towards-the-board.md

 -   @done Adding the descs for modules and power needs

 -   @done Removing double Autogen tags
--   @todo Main readme as TPL
+-   @done Main readme as TPL
 -   @cancelled DICOM rest of images

 -   @todo test some compressed sensing using [golay